St. Charles Parish Profile

 • Provide youth with tools for developing life skills in club meetings and programs

-• Provide 4-H youth development educational programming to increase knowledge in the areas of civic engagement, healthy living, and science, technology, engineering, and math (STEM)
+• Provide 4-H youth development educational programming to increase knowledge in the areas of civic engagement, healthy living, and STEM

 Strengthen families and communities

-• Conduct nutrition programs to create healthy communities by improving overall nutrition and increasing physical activity levels in youth and adults, producing long-lasting behavior changes
+• Conduct nutrition programs to create healthy communities by improving overall nutrition and increasing physical activity in youth and adults

 • Teach stand-alone nutrition lessons and healthy recipe demonstrations to various audiences in St. Charles Parish